Vernon Dahmer: Early life and family

-Vernon Dahmer was born on March 10, 1908, in the Kelly Settlement, Forrest County, Mississippi to Ellen Louvenia (née Kelly) and George Washington Dahmer.
+Vernon Dahmer was born on March 10, 1908, in the Kelly Settlement, Forrest County, Mississippi, to Ellen Louvenia (née Kelly) and George Washington Dahmer.
 George Dahmer, whose parents were German immigrants from Hesse-Darmstadt, was known as an honest, hardworking farmer of integrity.
-Vernon's mother Ellen was of mixed race: Her father, Warren Kelly, was of mixed ancestry, the son of mulatto Green H. Kelly, ultimately descended from John Kelly, a white settler; and her mother, Henrietta (McComb), was biracial, born out of wedlock to a white slave owner and one of his slaves and given to be raised by a black family, the McCombs.
+Vernon's mother Ellen was of mixed race: Her father, Warren Kelly, was of mixed ancestry, the son of Green H. Kelly, ultimately descended from John Kelly, a white settler; and her mother, Henrietta (McComb), was biracial, born out of wedlock to a white slave owner and one of his slaves and given to be raised by a black family, the McCombs.
 His cousin, Iola Williams, became the first African-American member of the San Jose, California, City Council in 1979.

-Dahmer attended Bay Spring High School until the tenth grade; he failed to graduate.
-He was light-skinned enough to pass as a white man, but he chose to forgo the privileges of living as a white man and as a result, he faced the daily challenges of being a black man in Mississippi during that time.
+Dahmer attended Bay Springs High School until the tenth grade; he failed to graduate.
+He was light-skinned enough to pass as a white man, but he chose to forgo the privileges of living as a white man and as a result, he faced the daily challenges of being black in Mississippi during that time.

 Dahmer was married three times.
 His first wife was Warnie Laura Mott (1910–1975); their marriage of seven years ended in divorce in 1935.
 In 1938, Dahmer remarried; this time to a woman named Ora Lee Smith (1919–1950).
-Unfortunately, Aura died after a long illness in 1950.
+She died after a long illness in 1950.
 Ellie Jewel Davis (born June 27, 1925) was his third and final wife; she was a teacher from Rose Hill, Mississippi, and had recently moved to Forrest County.
-The couple met after working on the school board together and married in March 1952.
-The couple had two children together, Dennis and Bettie, to add to the six children Dahmer had with his first two wives (three children from each marriage), making a total of seven boys and one girl.
-The family and their home was located north of Forrest County and was part of the Kelly Settlement, close to the Jones County border; the settlement (named for Dahmer's maternal grandfather).
-Ellie Dahmer taught for many years in Richton, Mississippi and retired in 1987 from the Forrest County school system.
+The couple met after working together on the school board and married in March 1952.
+They had two children together, Dennis and Bettie, to add to the six children Dahmer had with his first two wives (three children from each marriage), making a total of seven boys and one girl.
+The family home was located north of Forrest County and was part of the Kelly Settlement (named for Dahmer's maternal ancestors), close to the Jones County border.
+Ellie Dahmer taught for many years in Richton and retired in 1987 from the Forrest County school system.

-Dahmer was a member of Shady Grove Baptist Church where he served as a music director and Sunday School teacher.
-He was the owner of a grocery store, sawmill, planing mill, and also cotton farm.
-His main objective was to make a living for himself and to provide work for somebody else.
+Dahmer was a member of Shady Grove Baptist Church where he was a music director and Sunday School teacher.
+He was also the owner of a grocery store, sawmill, planing mill, and cotton farm.
+As he described it, his main objective was to make a living for himself and to provide work for somebody else.
 He would hire local individuals from the community to work for him and did not discriminate between black or white.